FrancisVila/MFT_convert/content/en/docs/TransferCFT/security_guide/architecture/sec_config.md

 For all used SSL/TLS, you can use the following uconf parameters:

-- ssl.version\_min: Specify the minimum SSL/TLS version allowed by Transfer CFT connectors.
+- `ssl.version_min`: Specify the minimum SSL/TLS version allowed by Transfer CFT connectors.
-- ssl.ciphersuites: Specify the SSL/TLS cipher suites negotiated by Transfer CFT connectors.
+- `ssl.ciphersuites`: Specify the SSL/TLS cipher suites negotiated by Transfer CFT connectors.
-- cft.ssl.version\_min: Specify the minimum SSL/TLS version allowed by Transfer CFT for file transfers.
+- `cft.ssl.version_min`: Specify the minimum SSL/TLS version allowed by Transfer CFT for file transfers.
-- cft.ssl.version\_max: Specify the maximum/TLS SSL version allowed by Transfer CFT for file transfers.
+- `cft.ssl.version_max`: Specify the maximum/TLS SSL version allowed by Transfer CFT for file transfers.

-Notably and by default, the uconf copilot.ssl.version\_min value is set to point to the ssl.version\_min value.
+Notably and by default, the uconf `copilot.ssl.version_min` value is set to point to the `ssl.version_min` value.
 However, this can be overridden.

 ### How to secure exchanges with Central Governance / Flow Manager